Psalms For Life

 13 Then we, your people

-the sheep you yourself take care of
+the sheep you yourself care for

 will give you thanks forever.